romainhu2306/RoMarin/README.md

 - **Data1** : predictors for testing.

 ## RESULTS
-Contains pre-made predictions of our diverse models.
+Contains pre-made predictions of our diverse models in part3.
 Use these if you prefer to avoid running the kalman filters.

 ## IMAGES
 Contains various plots of qgam effects and interactions, residuals study and